nweakly/MSDSProjectGitHub/README.md

 ![Map of the reaffic accidents, 2018](https://github.com/nweakly/MSDSProjectGitHub/blob/master/IndividualAccidents.GIF "Location of traffic accidents in Denver, CO (2018)")

 The main source of accidents data for this project is the traffic accident dataset maintained by the City and County of Denver Police Department.
 It contains data about all accidents with reported damage more than 1ooo dollars or involving fatalities, injuries or evidence of drug or alcohol use for the past 5 years.
 It is a dynamic dataset, it is updated every workday, including refining information about previously reported incidents.
+When I downloaded it for my project, it contained 164116 observations of 20 variables.
 Additional sources of information included data about retail alcohol and recreational marihuana sales in the state of Colorado, monthly employment statistics (as a proxy for population data), weather observations and others.

 Due to the scope of the project and the amount of data preprocessing, it was split into several jupyter notebook files with interim results saved as csv files, so each stage of the project can be run independently from others.